Butterfly Life Cycle in Special Ed

 2. Report and record observations on the life cycle

 In addition to taking photos, we also practiced using a digital scale I had in the classroom.
 Students would take turns weighing several of the caterpillars.
 As they would read the numbers off the scale, I would write them down.
-There is a lot of math you can do with this data depending on the learning level of your students:
+There is a lot of math you can do with this data, depending on the learning level of your students:

 • Get an average weight

-• Calculate rate of change or growth
+• Calculate the rate of change or growth

 • Graph the weights

-• Record greatest and least weight
+• Record the greatest and the least weight

 3. Look for more evidence of life cycles on nature walks

-I wanted the students to realize that what was happening in our classroom butterfly habitat, also was occurring outside during this spring season.
-We would go on nature walks, looking for (and recording) evidence of more the butterfly life cycle.
+I wanted the students to realize that what was happening in our classroom butterfly habitat was also occurring outside during this spring season.
+We would go on nature walks, looking for (and recording) evidence of more of the butterfly life cycle.
 The more we learned, the better they got at looking for those hidden eggs under a leaf or the cocoons tucked behind a branch.
 If you are looking for a FREE scavenger hunt for Spring to use, check out my blog post, 5 New Ways to use a Scavenger Hunt (click here).

 Go to my blog post to download this free scavenger hunt HERE